Jeremy Betancor

-Jeremy José Betancor Santana (born 10 September 1998) is a Spanish footballer who plays for UD Las Palmas C as a forward.
+Jeremy José Betancor Santana (born 10 September 1998) is a Spanish footballer who plays as a forward.

 Club career

 Born in Las Palmas, Canary Islands, Jeremy joined UD Las Palmas' youth setup in 2014, from CEF Puertos de Las Palmas.
 On 5 January 2016, before even having appeared for the reserves, he was called up with the first team for a Copa del Rey match against SD Eibar.

 Jeremy made his professional debut on 7 January 2016, coming on as a first-half substitute for injured Asdrúbal in a 3–2 win at the Ipurua Municipal Stadium.